Russanandres/LightROM/README.md

 ## Who needs this rom?
 Is it for me?
 Most likely no. For people who use youtube, twitter and so on, that is, ordinary people do not need it.
 If you want an iPod-like music player or just a video player.
 You don't like a lot of programs installed on your device or you just want multirom rom to test programs.
 Then it is most likely for you, but be aware that there are a lot of bugs here.
 ## When is the release?
-Honestly, I do not know.
-Maybe I will delete this repository.
-Prerelease for Nexus 5 and alpha for Nexus 4 are now ready.
-As soon as I understand how to properly edit the system resources of APK files on linux, I will release the first release.
+The release for Nexus 5 hammerhead version 1.0 is already out.
+For the Nexus 4, nothing really has been done.
+For S2, development has just started based on cm9 (cm7 on my phone just gives a bootloop)
-### What?
-Nexus 4 is being developed?
-How well does it work?
+### How well does the release work for the Nexus 4?
 What?
 Nexus 4 is still there (contrary to the text below)?
 How well does it work?
 Yes, development for the Nexus 4 has begun (although I haven't even released it for the nexus 5).
 Since the CM firmware is different, some settings from the nexus 4 are missing in the nexus 5.
 There are fewer bugs, except for the fatal one.
 The back button doesn't work.
 ## Supported devices right now.